-ACM Training Package units have been a useful resource for informing and designing the content of training offered by AMRRIC, which has been delivered to Indigenous Organisation staff, including Animal Management Workers, Environmental Health Workers, Community Services Manager, and Indigenous Ranger groups.
+ACM Training Package units have been a useful resource for informing and designing the content of training offered by AMRRIC, which has been delivered to Indigenous Organisation staff, including Animal Management Workers, Environmental Health Workers, Community Services Managers, and Indigenous Ranger groups.
 Due to on-going demand, AMRRIC are exploring accredited training options to increase incentives for building local animal management skills and capabilities.
 A continuing barrier, however, is the extremely limited funding for animal management training in remote communities.

-The exhibited animals industry is using training outside the national system, with majority of animal husbandry training run through large zoos or zoo organisations, such as the Australasian Society of Zoo Keeping or the Zoo and Aquarium Association, or international zoo associations, for example, the International Congress of Zookeepers.
+Businesses in the exhibited animal industry are using training outside the national system, with majority of animal husbandry training run through large zoos or zoo organisations, such as the Australasian Society of Zoo Keeping, the Zoo and Aquarium Association and international zoo associations (e.g. the International Congress of Zookeepers).
 Also, zookeepers are participating in international non-accredited courses to upskill to the level of, or beyond, the Certificate IV in Captive Animals, which is not widely offered by RTOs due to practical challenges that are barriers to delivery.
+The new qualifications Certificate IV in Animal Facility Management and Certificate IV in Animal Behaviour and Training (due for release in April 2021) are considered by Subject Matter Experts and industry stakeholders to be more suitable for workers wishing to upskill from certificate III-level.